 The amount of truly authentic Western history found inside the buildings, not to mention the buildings themselves, really impressed me.

-Heart Mountain was a Japanese interment camp during World War II and, for a time, was one of the largest communities in Wyoming.
+Heart Mountain was a Japanese internment camp during World War II and, for a time, was one of the largest communities in Wyoming.
 Like the National Historic Sites of Minidoka in Idaho or Manzanar in California, this site tells the story of Japanese-Americans the government uprooted from their homes on the West Coast.
 The government relocated them inland to various camps.

-What makes Heart Mountain different is the museum and memorial was erected by folks who were incarcerated at Heart Mountain.
+What makes Heart Mountain different is the museum and memorial were erected by folks who were incarcerated at Heart Mountain.
 The narrative told here is one of a people forced to give up everything they owned, as well as their freedom, and then be subject to the draft.

 It is both sobering and eye-opening.
 Bonnie and I have been to the Oskar Schindler Factory in Krakow and the camps in Auschwitz.
 The parallels of how the US government treated Japanese-Americans versus the treatment of the Jews is evident.
 In particular, the posted notices are eerily similar.

 Heart Mountain really impressed me with the quality of the presentation.
-I have not been to Manzanar National Historic Site, but this was much more comprehensive than what we found at Minidoka National Historic Site.
+I have not been to Manzanar National Historic Site but this was much more comprehensive than what we found at Minidoka National Historic Site.